 After the Hike

 Chances are good that your pup is going to sleep like a baby after a long hike.
-But before he is down for the count, Dogster recommends checking your dog for cuts or injuries as well as ticks, which can carry Lyme disease.
+But before they are down for the count, Dogster recommends checking your dog for cuts or injuries as well as ticks, which can carry Lyme disease.

 Since dogs burn energy faster than humans, it’s important to pack some food for your tired and, most likely, hungry dog to munch on after the hike.